MINUTES OF THE 2019 AGM

 A register of attendees had been taken.
 25 Plotholders attended the meeting.

-The minutes of the previous AGM held on 23rd May 2017 were proposed for acceptance by Eileen Hayward, seconded by Jo Murphy and carried nem con.
+The minutes of the previous AGM, held on Tuesday 22nd May 2018 were proposed for acceptance by P Jones, seconded by A Linnecor and carried unanimously.

 There were no matters arising.